The Crooked House: Fire rips through famed 'wonky' pub

 Last month, it was confirmed the owners, Marston's, had sold the popular Black Country landmark to a private buyer for "an alternative use".

-Staffordshire Fire and Rescue Service said six crews tackled the blaze overnight.
+Staffordshire Fire and Rescue Service said no-one was believed to be inside the building at the time and no injuries had been reported.

-It said the fire had largely been extinguished but the incident was ongoing and the area remained closed from High Arcal Road to Brick Kiln Lane.
+An investigation has been launched by Staffordshire Police and the fire service to determine the cause of the blaze.

+Six fire crews tackled the flames overnight and by Sunday morning the fire was largely extinguished.

 Watch commander Chris Green, from Tipton fire station, said: "The crews had to roll out 40 lengths of hose from the Himley Road which was the nearest hydrant."